CodingWonders/DISMTools/README.md

 	<p align="center"><i>Last updated: April 28, 2024 (Alexandra Sava)</i></p>
 </p>

+The [SourceForge project](https://sourceforge.net/projects/dismtools/) also keeps track of new releases in this repository, so you can download the latest releases from there as well.

 ## Building

 If you want to grab a copy straight from the source code, follow these instructions: